|Mode of study||Academic BTEC|

 |Campus||English Bridge Campus|

-A minimum of five GCSEs at grade 4 or above, including English Language.
+A minimum of five GCSEs at grade 4 or above, including Enlgish Language.

-You will study a combination of Biology, Nutrition, Sociology, Law and Ethics.
-This blend of subject areas allows cross over and complements other A Levels.
-It is a practical course that concentrates on allowing you to understand how theory underpins practice.
-Placements are a valuable component of the course in both years.
-This makes the subject vital preparation for many relevant university courses by providing:
+You will study a combination of human lifespan and development, current research and working in health and social care, disease, infection and public health.
+This subject encompasses psychology, biology, sociology and law and this blend complements A Levels.
+This practical course concentrates on understanding how theory underpins practice, placements in a variety of settings are a valuable component of the course in both years.
+The subject provides vital preparation for many relevant university courses by providing:

-Assessment is by assignments marked internally.
-The large coursework component allows students to develop independent learning skills and spreads assessment evenly throughout the course.
-Criteria to work to in these assessments are clearly structured to ensure that all the grades are fully accessible and are designed to enable work to be presented in a variety of ways e.g. newspaper articles, essays, PowerPoint presentations and displays.
-A calendar of the assessments is provided to students ensuring they can plan and organise their time effectively.
+Assessment is through a majority of assignment based work.
+This large coursework component means you develop independent learning skills and assessment is spread evenly throughout the course.
+Criteria for these assessments are clearly structured to ensure that grades are fully accessible and designed for work to be presented in a variety of ways e.g. newspaper articles, essays, PowerPoint presentations and displays.
+A calendar of assessments is provided to ensure planning and organisation is possible.

 You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
 You can also apply for a second, alternative programme of study on the application page.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email: email@example.com